-If any change to our Privacy Notice materially affects the use of your personal information, we use reasonable efforts to notify you in advance, such as by sending an email or posting a prominent notice of the changes on our website, and give you a reasonable period of time to object to any changes.
-In some cases, objecting to changes may affect the availability or functionality of the Intel® Services available to you.
-We will treat your continued use of the Intel® Services after the effective date of any updated Privacy Notice as your acceptance of the changes we have made.
+If any change to our Privacy Notice materially affects the use of your personal information, we will use reasonable efforts to notify you in advance, such as by sending an email or posting a prominent notice of the changes on our website, and give you a reasonable period of time to object to any changes.
+In some cases, objecting to changes may affect the availability or functionality of the Mobileye products and services available to you.
+We will treat your continued use of the Mobileye products and services after the effective date of any updated Privacy Notice as your acceptance of the changes we have made.
 However, we will seek your affirmative consent to any material changes in our use of your personal information as described in an updated Privacy Notice if and where this is required by applicable data protection laws.

 We encourage you to periodically review this Privacy Notice to stay informed about how we collect, use, and share personal information.

-Additional Privacy Notices & Supplements

-Some Intel® Services have additional notices about how they may collect, use, share or process personal information.
-Please review any supplemental notices you receive for the Intel® Services you are using for additional important information about your personal information.
-The following privacy supplements, policies, notices, and statements are incorporated by reference into this Privacy Notice:

-• Candidate Notice

-• Intel® Technology Provider Program Notice

-• Intel® Active Management Technology Notice

 How to Contact Us

-If you have questions or concerns about Intel’s privacy practices or to exercise any of your rights and choices as described in this Notice, you can contact us using any of the following methods:
+If you have questions or concerns about Mobileye’s privacy practices, or to exercise any of your rights and choices as described in this Notice, you can contact us using any of the following methods:

-By Using the Contact Us Form on Our Website

-Contact Us form ›
+(1) By email to privacy@mobileye.com;

-By Sending a Letter in the US to the Postal Address Listed Below

-Please include your contact information, name of the Intel® Services or website, and a detailed description of your request or privacy concern.
+(2) By sending a letter to the postal address listed below.
+Please include your contact details and a detailed description of your request or privacy concern.

-Intel Corporation ATTN: Privacy Office, M/S RNB4-145, 2200 Mission College Blvd,Santa Clara, CA 95054 USA
+Mobileye Vision Technologies Ltd.

+Attn: Legal Department

+13 Hartom St. Har Hotzvim,

+Jerusalem, Israel 9777513
-In the European Economic Area

-By contacting us or our European Data Protection Officer at the addresses set forth below.
-Please include your contact information, name of the Intel® Services or website, and a detailed description of your request or privacy concern.
-Intel Privacy Office, M/S: Intel Privacy Office, Intel Ireland Limited, Collinstown Industrial Park, Leixlip, Co Kildare, Ireland, W23 CX68
+(3) In the European Economic Area, by contacting our European Data Protection Officer at the address set forth below.
+Please include your contact details and a detailed description of your request or privacy concern.

-By email ›

-Company Information Our Commitment Communities Investor Relations Contact Us Newsroom Jobs

-© Intel Corporation Terms of Use *Trademarks Privacy Cookies Supply Chain Transparency Site Map
+European Data Protection Officer

+Mobileye Germany GmbH

+Emanuel-Leutze-Str.
+21,

+40547 Düsseldorf,

+Germany